surveysolutions/docs/content/headquarters/config/healthcheck/index.md

 The healthcheck diagnostics tool has been added in version 20.07 of Survey Solutions.

-### Web socket connectivity check
+### WebSocket connectivity check

-Following the server metrics the healthcheck page shows the process of testing the web socket connectivity.
+Following the server metrics the healthcheck page shows the process of testing the WebSocket connectivity.
 Under the normal operation the user should observe a sequence of PING and PONG messages with an interval of about 1-3 seconds.
-If only PING messages are observed and no PONG responses are received, then the server is experiencing a disruption in the web sockets connectivity.
+If only PING messages are observed and no PONG responses are received, then the server is experiencing a disruption in the WebSocket connectivity.
 This connectivity is necessary for [SignalR](https://en.wikipedia.org/wiki/SignalR), which is utilized in Survey Solutions to conduct web interviews and allow the supervisors/HQ-users to review the interviews on the server.